convo-lang/convo-lang/convo/tui/tui-notes.md

   - Backspace
   - arrow key scrolling for active scrollable sprites
   - Ctrl+C dispose
+- Added more complete input sprite keyboard editing:
+  - Backspace removes the character before the caret
+  - Delete removes the character at the caret
+  - Left/right arrows move the caret within active input sprites
+  - Home and End move the caret to the start and end
+  - Ctrl+A and Ctrl+E move the caret to the start and end on macOS/Linux terminals
+  - printable pasted text is inserted at the caret
+  - bracketed paste input strips escape/control sequences before insertion
+  - `onInput` fires only when the input value changes
+  - non-input left/right arrow behavior continues to scroll active scrollable sprites
 - Added active input cursor support:
   - `SpriteState.inputCaret` stores a minimal zero-based caret position
   - active input sprites show the terminal cursor